koendv/TarsosDSPKit/README.md

 Usage
 -----
 Download TarsosDSPKit-release.aar.
-Copy to app/libs/tarsosdspkit.aar .
+Copy to your project as app/libs/tarsosdspkit.aar .
 Then in your project’s app/build.gradle add the following to your project's dependencies:

     dependencies {